 Prescription and nonprescription medicine, groceries, gasoline, and clothing are all tax-exempt.

 Some services in Minnesota are subject to sales tax.
-For a detailed list of taxable services view this PDF from the Minnesota Department of Revenue.
+For a detailed list of taxable services check out the website of the Minnesota Department of Revenue.

 Digital Goods or Services